cmhainje/hermes/README.md

 contain filepaths that need to be correct.
 There is also a "name" parameter that specifies the SLURM job name.

-The config file contains two tasks: `make_ic` (which submits the monofonIC job) and `submit` (which submits the Gadget4 job).
+The config file contains three tasks: `make_ic` (which submits the monofonIC job), `submit` (which submits the Gadget4 job), and `greet` (which `echo`s hello from the directory; just for testing).
 Note that these are specified relative to the root of the rendered directory, so running the `run_monofonic.sh` script is done as `sbatch ics/run_monofonic.sh`, since the script lives in a subdirectory called "ics".

 There is also a sample "params.csv" file included for toying with the batched actions.